 ALARM SILENCED displays at the command center if this Invisible point causes a bell to ring upon an alarm and a valid passcode is entered.

 P## Buzz On Fault

-Default: Blank Selection: Blank, 1 to 3 Selection Operation for Controlled Points on for 24-hour Points (Point Types 1, 2, and 3) (Point T ype 0) Blank The point only generates a buzz at the command center if it goes into the trouble condition indicated in the P## Point Response .
-Same 1 The point generates a Buzz Until Restore a command center for any fault condition whil point is disarmed .
-The buzz continues until point restores and the user acknowledges the condition using a passcode or COMMANI The point must be normal before the user silence the buzz.
+Default: Blank Selection: Blank, 1 to 3 Selection Operation for Controlled Points Operation for 24-hour Points (Point Types 1, 2, and 3) (Point Type 0) Blank The point only generates a buzz at the command center if it goes into the trouble condition indicated in the P## Point Response .
+Same 1 The point generates a Buzz Until Restore at the command center for any fault condition while the point is disarmed .
+The buzz continues until the point restores and the user acknowledges the condition using a passcode or COMMAND 4.
+The point must be normal before the user can silence the buzz.
 The point generates a Buzz Until Restore at the command center for any fault condition regardless of the armed state.
 The buzz continues until the point restores and the user acknowledges the condition using a passcode or COMMAND 4.
 The point must be normal before the user can silence the buzz.
-2 The point generates a buzz at the command center for any fault condition when the point is disarmed.
-The point does not need to be normal before the user can silence the buzz. center fo point generates a buzz at the command r for any fault condition regardless of the armed The point does not need to be normal e the user can silence the buzz.
+2 The point generates a buzz at the command center for any fault condition when the point is disarmed .
+The point does not need to be normal before the user can silence the buzz.
+The point generates a buzz at the command center for any fault condition regardless of the armed state .
+The point does not need to be normal before the user can silence the buzz.
 3 The point generates a buzz at the command center for any fault condition when the area is disarmed.
 The user cannot silence this buzz, but it silences automatically when the point is restored.
-If the fault condition results in a trouble response, the command center continues to buzz even after the user acknowledges the condition if the fault is still present. center fo armed sta but it sile restored. response even afte nt generates a buzz at the command or any fault condition regardless of the tte.
-The user cannot silence this buzz, ences automatically when the point is .
-If the fault condition results in a trouble e, the command center continues to buzz er the user acknowledges the condition if is still present.
-T he buzz does not automatically stop once Ρ P## Watch Point th 2 The point is restored when using Option 1 or The user must acknowledge the buzz rior to the buzz stopping.
-However, when efault: election: See Program Record Sheet Yes or No • using Option 3, the buzz automatically stops This point activates Watch Mode when the point restores to normal without user intervention.
+If the fault condition results in a trouble response, the command center continues to buzz even after the user acknowledges the condition if the fault is still present.
+The point generates a buzz at the command center for any fault condition regardless of the armed state .
+The user cannot silence this buzz, but it silences automatically when the point is restored.
+If the fault condition results in a trouble response, the command center continues to buzz even after the user acknowledges the condition if the fault is still present.

+The buzz does not automatically stop once the point is restored when using Option 1 or 2.
+The user must acknowledge the buzz prior to the buzz stopping.
+However, when using Option 3, the buzz automatically stops when the point restores to normal without user intervention.

 Points bypassed (by the user, Sked, Swinger Bypass, or RAM) do not generate a Buzz On Fault condition at the command center.